gilt/tech-blog/_posts/2016-12-07-december-meetups.md

 ## HBC Digital Technology Meetup - December 15

-We're partnering with the NYC PostgresSQL User Group on Thursday, December 15 at 6:30pm to host [Bruce Momjian](http://momjian.us/main/resume.html#biography).
+We're partnering with the NYC PostgreSQL User Group on Thursday, December 15 at 6:30pm to host [Bruce Momjian](http://momjian.us/main/resume.html#biography).

 Here's the description of his talk: